Find Out If Katie Thurston Actually Got Engaged in The Bachelorette's Shocking Finale - E! Online

 For a second, we thought Blake was going to break up with Katie, as he said he couldn't give her what she came here for.
 Yet, that seemed to be a red herring as he then added, "Because you deserve a lot more than that.
 You deserve the world, and I'm excited to support you and be there for you.
 Every day moving forward."

-The Bachelorette season 17 lead proved she felt similarly by offering him her finale rose.
+The Bachelorette season 17 lead proved she felt similarly by offering him her final rose.
 "The night that you said that you loved me changed my life forever," she said before handing off the last boutonnière.
 "Because I knew in that moment, I wanted to love you for the rest of my life.
 You and only you.
 You have made me the happiest woman alive."

 The couple's engagement came after she said goodbye to contestant Justin Glaze and one week after contestant Greg Grippo's explosive exit.